open-simh/.github/docs/simdocs/simh_doc.md

 GOTO \<label\>

-Labels are lines in a command file which the first non whitespace character is a \":\".
+Labels are lines in a command file which the first non whitespace character is a ":".
 The target of a GOTO is the first matching label in the current do command file which is encountered.
-Since labels don\'t do anything else besides being the targets of goto\'s, they could also be used to provide comments in do command files.
+Since labels don't do anything else besides being the targets of goto's, they could also be used to provide comments in do command files.

 ### Subroutine Calls